adelowo/portfolio/_posts/2017-01-21-never-underestimate-a-broken-testsuite.md

 ### A little side story

-Every one and then, we programmers take an interest in a certain library, then decide we'd go through it's codebase some day.
+Every now and then, we programmers take an interest in a certain library, then decide we'd go through it's codebase some day.
 That day finally comes through, we turn off the lights, put on our headsets with some J Cole or Ab-Soul music on repeat, open up our IDE.
 Then ___the zone gets entered___.

 I swear it is like teleportation.